Southern California – the Most Populous Region of the State

 Southern California is a major economic center for the state of California and the entire United States.

 There are three heavy populated areas in Southern California.
 The Los Angeles area with over 12 million inhabitants.
 Riverside-San Bernardino area with over 4 million inhabitants.
 San Diego area with over 3 million inhabitants.

 A tour of America’s Finest City, following Kyle Jetter skating around town showcasing some of San Diego’s nicest locations.

 The five counties of Los Angeles, Orange, Riverside, San Bernardino, and Ventura all combined make up the Greater Los Angeles Area with over 17.5 million people.
 With over 22 million people, southern California contains roughly 60% of California’s population.

 Further east in southern California are the Colorado Desert.
-The Colorado River is at the border with the state of Arizona and the Mojave Desert at the border with the state of Nevada.
-To the south lies the international border with Mexico and to the west is the Pacific Ocean.
+The Colorado River is at the border with the state of Arizona.
+The Mojave Desert at the border with the state of Nevada.
+To the south lies the international border with Mexico.
+To the west is the Pacific Ocean.

 Biggest Cities – most Populated Counties

-There are two major cities within southern California, Los Angeles and San Diego plus three of the country’s largest metropolitan areas.
-With a population of 3,792,621, Los Angeles is the most populous city in California and the second most populous in the United States.
+There are two major cities within southern California, Los Angeles and San Diego.
+Plus there are three of the country’s largest metropolitan areas.
+With a population of 3,792,621, Los Angeles is the most populous city in California.
+It is the second most populous in the United States.

-To the south about 120 miles via I-5 Freeway, with a population of 1,307,402 is San Diego, the second most populous city in the state and the 8th most populous in the nation.
-So Cal’s counties of Los Angeles, Orange, San Diego, San Bernardino, and Riverside are in the top 15 most populous counties in the United States and all five are the top 5 most populous counties in California.
+To the south about 120 miles via I-5 Freeway, with a population of 1,307,402 is San Diego.
+It is the second most populous city in the state and the 8th most populous in the nation.
+So Cal’s counties of Los Angeles, Orange, San Diego, San Bernardino, and Riverside county are in the top 15 most populous counties in the United States.
+All five are the top 5 most populous counties in California.